Archive for the 'Labrador Retriever' Category

 The school year is almost upon us once again, and there’s a host of unfinished things to do.
 I hope your summer is going well!

 One final note, sad but also bringing clarity and relief, the remains of a navy pilot from the ’91 gulf war were found this week.
 Contrary to years of reports of his status as missing, Michael Scott Speicher apparently died at the time his FA-18 was shot down in January, 1991.
 I didn’t know him personally, but knew of the search and his status for a very long time.
-We shared a lot of the same airspace, rituals and traditions, and I’m very glad they found him.
-I know his family hoped he was still alive, but are also proud and relieved to find resolution, and to have his remains returned home.
+We shared a lot of the same history and traditions, and I’m very glad they found him.
+I know his family hoped he was still alive, but are also thankful and relieved to find resolution, and to have his remains returned home.

 “Our thoughts and prayers are with Captain Speicher’s family for the ultimate sacrifice he made for his country,” said Ray Mabus, Secretary of the Navy.
 “I am also extremely grateful to all those who have worked so tirelessly over the last 18 years to bring Captain Speicher home.”

 It rained so much yesterday that I saw a creek running through the garden.
 Thank goodness I made the rows perpendicular to the slope below… the water just ran out the ends and under a fence.
 We previously had a nice dry couple of days, but now I think it has rained non-stop since yesterday.
 Finally the sun broke free of cloud this afternoon and it was a beautiful evening, transitioning to a full moon… I love bright, full moon nights in the country.
 It’s almost like stepping back in time, or looking into some strange other world.